YOU CAN MAKE A DIFFERENCE

 Local Boards of Finance ultimately determine the caliber of the education, safety, and quality of life for the whole community, including its youth and most vulnerable citizens.
 Local Library Boards determine ways they can best address the informational, technical, and social needs of their communities.
 Local Planning and Zoning Boards and P&Z Boards of Appeals determine the long-term characters of their communities.
 Other Local boards and committees as well, such as the Board of Ethics, the Committee for Veterans Affairs, the Commission for the Arts, the Commission on Aging, and the Commission for Children and Youth help form and enrich the lives of every Westonite.
 Democrats serving on Weston’s boards and commissions bring the integrity and ideals of the Democratic party to bear while addressing local issues.

-Chris Spaulding, current First Selectman and our 2019 candidate for First Selectman, recently quoted Edmund Burke.
-Burke, an 18th Century Irish statesman who also served in the British Parliament, said, “The only thing necessary for the triumph of evil is for good men to do nothing.”
+Edmund Burke, an 18th Century Irish statesman who also served in the British Parliament, said, “The only thing necessary for the triumph of evil is for good men to do nothing.”
 It’s a sentiment that is, without a doubt, especially important today.
 Much – if not all – of what happens in Hartford and D.C. begins in small towns like ours.

 If we want to affect change in our country’s leadership, we have to start here, with Weston’s leadership.